robotics-silver-surfer/surfer-main/README.md

 "git checkout" to checkout files and
-"git commit" to checkin files
+"git commit" and then "get push" to checkin files to the Git Repo